 On your first visit, our neurologists will conduct a thorough history and neurological examination.
-We look at the tremors, what situations they occur in, medications that can cause tremors and thyroid function.
+We look at the tremors, what situations they occur in, which medications might cause them and at thyroid function.
 We may also take images of your brain.

 Deep brain stimulation is the most commonly-performed surgery for essential tremor and is highly effective.
 U-M’s STIM program is responsible for evaluating and treating tremor patients with deep brain stimulation.
 Our multidisciplinary evaluation program includes members from neurology, neurosurgery, psychology, psychiatry, speech pathology, radiology and social work.
 We believe the comprehensive nature of our program, unique in Michigan, leads to better patient outcomes.

-We are also actively researching new ways to treat essential tremor, including a current study of a noninvasive device that can help control tremors and allows those with the condition to manage daily tasks such as eating without medications or surgery.
+We are also actively researching new ways to treat essential tremor, including a current study of a noninvasive device that can help control tremors and allows those with the condition to manage daily tasks, such as eating, without medication or surgery.